roboflow/inference/docs/workflows/create_workflow_block.md

 ??? hint "LEARN MORE: Selecting step outputs"

-    Our siplified example showcased declaration of properties that accept selectors to images produced by other steps via `StepOutputImageSelector`.
+    Our siplified example showcased declaration of properties that accept selectors to images produced by other steps via `BatchOfDataSelector`.

-    You can use function `StepOutputSelector(...)` creating field annotations dynamically to express the that block accepts batch-oriented outputs from other steps of specified kinds
+    You can use function `BatchOfDataSelector(...)` creating field annotations dynamically to express the that block accepts batch-oriented outputs from other steps or Workflow inputs (of specified kinds).

-    ```{ .py linenums="1" hl_lines="9 10 25"}
+    ```{ .py linenums="1" hl_lines="7 18 21 24"}
     from typing import Literal, Union
     from pydantic import Field
     from inference.core.workflows.prototypes.block import (
         WorkflowBlockManifest,
     )
     from inference.core.workflows.execution_engine.entities.types import (
-        StepOutputImageSelector,
-        WorkflowImageSelector,
-        StepOutputSelector,
+        BatchOfDataSelector,
         NUMPY_ARRAY_KIND,
+        IMAGE_KIND,
     )

     class ImagesSimilarityManifest(WorkflowBlockManifest):